 If you are considering withdrawing from your studies at the University, you should discuss the matter with Student Services in the first instance.
 You should arrange to do this as early as possible, as there are often alternative options open to you that would not require the final step of permanent withdrawal from the University.
 If you do decide you wish to withdraw from your studies, you must contact your Registry Support Officer, who will be able to offer guidance on your options and who will ensure that the process is completed correctly.
 You should be aware that there are fee implications, as well as implications to your leave to remain in the UK if you are an overseas student, when you withdraw from your studies part of the way through an academic year.
 You should therefore ensure you contact the Money Adviser and the International Adviser in Student Services to obtain early advice on the final implications of your decision before you complete your withdrawal.
-Further information is available at: www.st-andrews.ac.uk/policy/Academic-policies-Student-progression-leave-of-absence-re- engagement-and-withdrawal/leave-of-absence.pdf andrews.ac.uk/education/handbook/academic-appeals-and-complaints).
+Further information is available at: www.st-and-withdrawal/leave-of-absence-re-engagement-and-withdrawal/leave-of-absence.pdf